maasglobal/maas-tsp-reference/README.md

 # Implementing MaasGlobal Transport Service Providers (3rd Party API's)
+[MaaS](http://maas.global/maas-as-a-concept/), short for Mobility as a Service, brings all means of travel together.
+It combines options from different transport providers into a single mobile service, removing the hassle of planning and one-off payments.
+This documentation will help you implement your own TSP and get your transport service as a part of MaaS.

 ## Prerequisites
 This guide assumes that readers are familiar with basic JavaScript (ES6) and Node.js concepts.
 Knowledge about AWS Lambda or similiar serverless architectures can come in handy, but is not necessary.
 The Serverless Framework is used to manage deployment, handle project structure and running the Lambda -functions from a command line, so a quick peak into [the docs](https://serverless.readme.io/v0.5.0/docs) can be useful for those not familiar with the Serverless Framework.